abdrahmansoltan/Learning-Notes/Databases/SQL.md

   // handlers/users.ts

   // in helper file
-  import express, { Request, Response } from "express"; // for Typescript import { Article, ArticleStore } from "../models/article";
+  import express, { Request, Response } from 'express'; // for Typescript import { Article, ArticleStore } from '../models/article';
-  const jwt = require("jsonwebtoken");
+  const jwt = require('jsonwebtoken');

   const store = new ArticleStore(); // new instance